 The Cold-Blooded Creatures of the Galápagos Islands

-The cold-blooded reptiles of the are rather unique, for many of them are found solely on the Galápagos Islands and nowhere else on Earth.
-While they may appear peculiar and alien to us, they and their impact on the Galápagos are actually quite fascinating.
+The cold-blooded reptiles of the Galápagos Islands are rather unique for most of them are found solely on the archipelago and nowhere else on Earth.
+While they may appear peculiar and alien to us, they and their impact on the Galápagos are fascinating.

 A reptile that preys on the cacti of the Galápagos Islands is the land iguana, and this cold-blooded creature has quite a strange method of hunting.
 Day after day, with that mysterious "smile" spread across their faces, they lay by the tall cactus trees, awaiting a cactus leaf to fall to the ground.
 Giant tortoises, who are perhaps the most well-known reptiles of the Galápagos, similarly eat cactus leaves as well, and they nearly ate the cacti to extinction!

-Not only are there iguanas on land however, for there are also those from the ocean!
+Not only are there iguanas on land, however, there are also those in the ocean!
 A marine iguana's diet is purely algae, and that makes them amazing swimmers in the weirdest way!
 This is when their long tails come in handy, and their legs are no longer useful.
 Very much like a snake, they slither quietly through the water and dive down to reach the algae in the deep.
-Due to the chilly waters surrounding the Galápagos Islands, the cold blood of marine iguanas often become even colder after a swim, so they can often be seen soaking up the sun on land to bring their body temperatures back up.
+Due to the chilly waters surrounding the Galápagos Islands, the cold blood of marine iguanas often becomes even colder after a swim, so they can often be seen soaking up the sun on land to bring their body temperatures back up.

 Having had to adapt to the unique environment of the Galápagos, these reptiles are all endemic to the islands and are found nowhere else on Earth.
 Luckily, they are kept safely within this Ecuadorian national park, and perhaps because of the protection, such special creatures are still alive for us to enjoy today.